parse-community/docs/README.md

 ## How Do I Contribute?

 If you have any fixes or suggestions, simply send us a pull request!
-Take a look at our [contribution guidelines](https://github.com/ParsePlatform/Docs/blob/master/CONTRIBUTING.md) to learn more.
-The [documentation](https://parse.com/docs) will be regenerated from master every Friday and as needed.
+The [documentation](https://parse.com/docs) will be regenerated from master as needed.

 ## Can I Access The Docs Offline?